Luxury and opulence, delivered: The Carlyle, a Rosewood Hotel in New York City

 The internet was easy to connect to and quite speedy, allowing me to get my work done with no problems.
 Other amenities include twice-daily housekeeping, plush slippers and robes, an individually controlled thermostat and 24-hour valet laundry available.

-While there is a fitness centre that’s open, it was reservation-based and the times didn’t work with my schedule.
+While there is a fitness center that’s open, it was reservation-based and the times didn’t work with my schedule.
 The spa remains closed since the start of the pandemic.
 Again, I was able to apply my $100 on-property credit to other charges, such as at the bar and in-room breakfast.

 Food and beverage